ray-project/ray/doc/source/pandas_supported.rst

 The following table lists both implemented and not implemented methods.
-If you have need of an operation that is listed as not implemented, feel free to open an issue on the `github repo`_.
+If you have need of an operation that is listed as not implemented, feel free to open an issue on the `GitHub repository`_.
 Contributions are also welcome!

 +---------------------------+--------------------+----------------------------------------------------+
 | DataFrame method          | Implemented?       | Limitations/Notes for Current implementation       |